Lukakeiton/Acer-Predator-605/README.md

 https://github.com/CloverHackyColor/CloverBootloader/releases

-Install it on the SSD with these options:
+Install it on the SSD with these added options, rest marked as are:

 - ApfsDriverLoader
 - AptioInputFix